yanshengyuan/Data-driven-approach-towards-more-efficient-Newton-Raphson-power-flow-calculation/README.md

    - It consists of:
      - Two buses at 10kV.
      - A transformer connecting the two buses.
-     - Multiple segments with lines and distributed generation.
+     - Multiple segments with lines, 10kv bus, and distributed generation.
      - An external grid connected to the first bus.
    - Parameters:
      - `vm_pu`: Voltage magnitude at the external grid bus.